 Regional plans are subject to regular reviews and public reporting.
 At least once every five years, an audit committee will be appointed to determine if regional objectives and policies are meeting the purposes of the Alberta Land Stewardship Act.
 The committee will make a public report to the Stewardship Minister.

 At least once every 10 years, a comprehensive review of the regional plan and a report on its effectiveness will be initiated by the Land Use Secretariat and submitted to the Stewardship Minister.
 This review may result in the plan being amended, replaced, renewed or repealed.

 The world around us is constantly changing, and it's important for regional plans to be living documents that can be amended if necessary.
 Public consultation will be done prior to the approval of any amendments to a regional plan.

 The Lower Athabasca Regional Plan (2012) and the South Saskatchewan Regional Plan (2014) are now legally binding.
-Amendments to these regional plans or any regional plan will be published in The Alberta Gazette and be available on this website.
+The South Saskatchewan Regional Plan was amended in 2017.
+Amendments to regional plans will be published in The Alberta Gazette and be available on this website.

 Refer to Nature and Effect of Regional Plans to learn more about the legal nature of a regional plan, submitting a complaint, requesting for review, and applying for variance or compensation.